 EHE Awardee Seminar

-Chad J. Zawitz, MD is an infectious diseases specialist with Cermak Health Services and senior physician/clinical coordinator of HIV and Infectious Diseases Services at John H. Stroger Jr. Hospital of Cook County and CORE Center in Chicago, IL.
-He also serves as physician chair of the Infection Control/Communicable Diseases Department and Director of the Tuberculosis Screening and Treatment Program.
+Chad J. Zawitz, MD, is an infectious disease specialist at Cermak Health Services and senior physician/clinical coordinator of HIV and Infectious Diseases Services at John H. Stroger, Jr. Hospital of Cook County and CORE Center in Chicago.
+He also serves as physician chair of the Infection Control/Communicable Diseases Department and director of the Tuberculosis Screening and Treatment Program.
 His professional interests include HIV, hepatitis, sexually transmitted infections, correctional health care, and LGBT health.
-Dr Zawitz has presented at national meetings and authored several articles about HIV in the correctional setting that have been published in Journal of Correctional Health Care and Positively Aware.
+Zawitz has presented at national meetings and authored several articles about HIV in the correctional setting that have been published in Journal of Correctional Health Care and Positively Aware.
 He is a member of the Human Rights Campaign, Academy of Correctional Health Professionals, and International AIDS Society.
 In 2012, he received the Impact and Innovation Award from the AIDS Foundation of Chicago.